Flyposting

-Flyposting (also known as wild posting or bill posting) is a guerrilla marketing tactic where advertising posters are put up.
+Flyposting (also known as bill posting) is a guerrilla marketing tactic where advertising posters (also known as flyers) are put up.
 In the United States, these posters are also commonly referred to as wheatpaste posters because wheatpaste is often used to adhere the posters.
 Posters are adhered to construction site barricades, building façades and in alleyways.

 Advertisement posters

 The posters used are typically made of a lightweight paper and printed using flexography, digital printing and screen printing.
 Modern printing techniques enable the posters to feature full-colour designs, halftones, and photographs, making them popular for advertising concerts, political messages, commercial advertisements and special events.
 An increasing number of posters do not advertise anything at all and instead feature artwork, inspirational or positive messages, and religious messages.

 It is an advertising tactic mostly used by small businesses promoting concerts and political activist groups, but there have been occasions where international companies subcontracted local advertising agencies for flyposting jobs in order not to get caught in illegal behavior, as a form of guerrilla marketing.
 In 2004, Sony Music and BMG were threatened with anti-social behaviour orders by Camden Borough Council for illegal flyposting.